skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 <img src="https://raw.githubusercontent.com/skytap/well-architected-framework/master/resiliency/solutions/databoxmigrationsmedia/media/databox.png">

-This document provides overview of steps of this process and to perform a restore on a Skytap hosted LPAR.
+This document provides an overview of the steps of this process and how to perform a restore on a Skytap hosted LPAR.

 Data cannot be copied directly from IBM i to MDM as they used different transfer protocols.
-Any host-based replication tool can be used to perform the delta sync between the on-prem LPAR and cloud LPAR after the initial restore is done using Microsoft Azure Data Box.
+Any host-based replication tool can be used to perform the delta sync between the on-prem LPAR and cloud LPAR after the initial restore is done using the Microsoft Azure Data Box.

 ## Key Takeaways <a name="takeaways"></a>